EV-soft/Clever-Html-Engine/README.md

                       PHP is the language to make server-side backend programming.

             PHP2HTML is your tool/framework to make your client-side frontend programming in PHP.

+               "HTML clever engine" combines frontend and backend php in a common PHP file.

 </b></p>